gsemet/pipenv-to-requirements/README.rst

 Just before building source/binary/wheel package of your python module, only of the following
 commands:

-- To generate requirements files (ie, dependencies are described eventually by range):
+- To generate requirements files (ie, dependencies are described eventually by range), typically for **libraries**:

     .. code-block:: bash

         pipenv run pipenv_to_requirements

-- To generate frozen requirements (ie, all dependencies have their version frozen):
+- To generate frozen requirements (ie, all dependencies have their version frozen), typically for **applications**:

     .. code-block:: bash